 "The new Ford C-MAX is a practical, stylish, and well-built compact MPV with sporty handling."

-Effectively the same car as the Ford Focus, the C-MAX has a raised roof and marginally higher driving position.
-Comfortable suspension is neatly mixed with a sporty driving experience, and while the diesel engines are good, the latest 148bhp 1.6-litre EcoBoost turbo petrol model is easily the star of the range.
-It's smooth from stop to mid-range speeds and is easy to drive around town as a result.
-At higher speeds it becomes a bit more ragged, however.
-The steering is accurate and all models come with torque vectoring as standard, which sends power to individual wheels to give the best grip possible at any given moment.
-The non-turbo 1.6-litre engines come with five-speed manual gearboxes, while the rest of the range is paired with a six-speed and the 2.0-litre TDCI can be ordered with a surprisingly good automatic Powershift gearbox, which emits 149g/km.
+From behind the wheel, the C-MAX is basically the same as the Ford Focus, only with a raised roof and slightly higher driving position.
+A firm-but-comfortable suspension set-up is neatly balanced with a sporty driving experience, while the diesel engines offer a pleasing balance of performance and economy.
+The latest 148bhp 1.6-litre EcoBoost turbo petrol model is easily the standout in this regard, even though the diesels are still more efficient.
+The 1.6-litre moves through the gears very smoothly, making it very easy to drive around town as a result.
+Once you get up to the higher speeds on the motorway, however, it does become a bit more ragged.
+All models come with a system called torque vectoring fitted as standard, which sends power to individual wheels to give the best grip possible at any given moment.
+The steering is accurate and precise, too.
+The non-turbo 1.6-litre engines is paired with a five-speed manual gearboxes, but the rest of the range comes with a six-speed, and the 2.0-litre TDCI can be ordered with a surprisingly good automatic Powershift gearbox.

-The C-MAX only comes in two versions, but both come loaded with lots of equipment.
-The entry-level Zetec is fitted with air-conditioning, leather steering wheel, DAB digital radio, Bluetooth and USB connectivity, 16-inch alloy wheels, voice control and a heated front windscreen as standard, while the Titanium model adds a fully integrated Sony stereo system, 17-inch alloys, automatic windscreen wipers and headlamps, tyre deflation detection system, dual-zone climate control, seat-back tables, auto-dimming rearview mirror, keyless start, cruise control with speed limiter, and hill-start assist.
-The options list is long and stocked with lots of high-tech extras, including active park assist, parking sensors and blind spot monitoring.
-You can also choose from a selection of options packs as well, including a Driver Assistance Pack that adds active city stop, lane keeping alert, traffic sign recognition and automatic high beam.
+The C-MAX comes loaded with lots of technology, equipment and accessories.
+The entry-level Zetec is fitted with air-conditioning, a leather steering wheel, DAB digital radio, Bluetooth and USB connectivity, 16-inch alloy wheels, voice control and a heated front windscreen as standard equipment, while the Titanium specification adds a fully integrated Sony stereo system, 17-inch alloys, automatic windscreen wipers and headlamps, tyre deflation detection system, dual-zone climate control, seat-back tables, auto-dimming main mirror, keyless start, cruise control with speed limiter, and hill-start assist.
+Titanium X adds 17-inch alloy wheels (which does make the ride a little less comfortable), panoramic sunroof, and HID bi-xenon headlights with automatic height levelling and jet wash function.
+The options list is also fairly extensive, with active park assist, parking sensors and blind spot monitoring all available if you have the extra money.
+A selection of options packs are also available to choose from as well, including a Driver Assistance Pack that adds active city stop, lane keep alert, traffic sign recognition and automatic high beam headlights